felfelyuen/tp/docs/DeveloperGuide.md

 - Each command eg `CommandCreateFlashcard` is a separate class, allowing the code to achieve the **Separation of Concerns** design principle.
 - The tags `/q` and `/a` are compulsory to prevent improper creation of Flashcard objects.
 - Any text after the first `/q` or `/a` tag will be considered as `QUESTION` or `ANSWER` respectively, to simplify the usage of the command and allow for a greater range of characters in the question.
+- Allowing duplicates gives users the flexibility to structure their decks according to their study preferences.
+For example, repeating a flashcard can help reinforce a key concept by increasing exposure during review.

 #### Alternatives Considered: